HoracioDos/weewx-belchertown/README.md

 ## To Do

+- Update to Belchertown v1.0 as soon as it becomes available.
-- Translate skin to Spanish (Latin America).
+- Translate skin into Spanish (Latin America).
 - Convert daylight cheetah script into python.
 - Get satellite images directly from SMN Argentina avoiding Meteored.
 - Get SMN Argentina Alerts and insert them into Darksky json file.